View Categories

 Purpose

-When someone with aphasia has difficulty saying a word, it’s not always obvious how much of that difficulty stems from a motor speech problem such as apraxia of speech and how much is due to a difficulty retrieving the sound of the word internally (the phonology).
-The Rhyme Judgement module helps to clarify the integrity of the user’s internal phonology, by asking them to make a judgement about the sound of the word without actually requiring them to say it.
-This can helpful in clarifying whether apraxia of speech is playing a part in the person’s difficulty producing spoken words.
+When someone with aphasia has difficulty saying a word, it’s not always obvious how much of that difficulty stems from a motor speech problem such as apraxia of speech and how much is due to a difficulty retrieving the sound of the word internally (internal phonology).
+In order to assess this, we need to require the person to generate the sound of the word internally, but without requiring them to say it.
+Generating phonology for output is the last stage of processing before spoken word production, and it’s very different from input judgements of phonology such as same/different judgements.

-In Rhyme Judgement, the name of the picture at the top rhymes with one of those at the bottom.
-In the above example, pear rhymes with chair.
-If the peron is able to select the one that rhymes with the top picture, it indicates that they are able to access the sound of the word internally, even if they’re unable to say it.
+In the Rhyme Judgement task, the name of the picture at the top rhymes with one of the three pictures at the bottom.
+In the example pictured above, pear rhymes with chair.
+By default, the exercise provides the sound of the word for the top picture, but not for the target picture.
+If the person is able to select the target picture (the one that rhymes), it indicates that they are able to access the sound of that target word internally, even if they’re unable to say it.
+This indicates that there is a discrepancy between output phonology and spoken output – a discrepancy which might indicate a motor speech component to the problem.

 Note that in many cases (including the example above) it’s not possible to make the decision on the basis of similarities between written forms of the words alone.
 The word beer looks as similar to pear as does chair.